Basel IV

 In order to prepare for the upcoming reforms banks will now need to assess the finalised documents with respect to their individual portfolios in order to obtain transparency on the likely effects of the reforms to the business model of the bank.

-To hear our experts thoughts on the new Basel reforms, the impacts for banks and how PwC can help please listen to the latest Basel IV international channel or download the Basel IV summary.
+To hear our experts thoughts on the new Basel reforms, the impacts for banks and how PwC can help please listen to the latest Basel IV international channelOpens in a new window or download the Basel IV summary (PDF)Opens in a new window (file size: 1.1 MB).

 Follow us